 Myth: Heat Pumps are Less Efficient Than Furnaces

 Heat pumps are extremely efficient for managing your home comfort.
 According to Trane, a heat pump can transfer 300% more energy than it consumes, while a high-efficiency gas furnace will transfer just 90% of the energy it uses.
 Heat pumps work best in mild winters.
 Our Floridian climate is ideal for a heat pump.
-In Sanford, the average lows stay in the upper 40s and low 50s even through the coldest months of the year.
+The average lows stay in the upper 40s and low 50s even through the coldest months of the year.
 This is where a heat pump can really shine.

 Myth: Heat Pumps are Noisy